Last Updated on July 24, 2019

 Great Britain – all directions to the edge

 When many people think of the most northerly point on the mainland of Great Britain, John O’Groats generally comes to mind.
-The southerly point, and Land’s End will pop up first.
+The southerly point and Land’s End will pop up first.

 Most Northerly Point: Dunnet Head, Caithness, Scotland.

-A former World War 2 radar station was based here, remains of out buildings and guard posts can still be seen.
+A former World War 2 radar station was based here, remains of outbuildings and guard posts can still be seen.
 An isolated spot, with spectacular views on a clear day across the top of Scotland.
 Not a bad spot for an overnight camp out in a caravan either!

 Most Westerly Point: Ardnamurchan Point, Lochaber, Scotland.

 A winding, narrow road leads up to the Ardnamurchan lighthouse.
-Superb views and a tour inside the light house is available.
+Superb views and a tour inside the lighthouse is available.
 Small cafe and gift shop on site.
 It is quite a drive to get to this point, but well worth the effort!

 Most Easterly Point: Lowestoft, Suffolk, England

 Also known as Ness Point.
 Sadly, the location of Britain’s most Easterly point, is set amidst factories and industrial businesses with no signage.
-We had to ask a local busness how to get to the point.
+We had to ask a local business how to get to the point.
 The large direction marker, known as Euroscope, marking locations in other countries and how far away they are from Ness Point.

 Most Southerly Point: Lizard Point, Cornwall, England